-- Permission is sought from parents and carers if their children are involved in video conferences. - All pupils are supervised by a member of staff if video conferencing. - Approval from the Headteacher is sought prior to all pupil video conferences within school. - No part of any video conference is recorded in any medium without the written consent of those taking part.
+- Permission is sought from parents and carers if their children are involved in video conferences. - When in school all pupils are supervised by a member of staff if video conferencing. - Approval from the Headteacher is sought prior to all pupil video conferences within school with a non-member of staff. - No part of any video conference is recorded in any medium without the written, verbal or visual consent of those taking part.